 Types of domestic abuse

 Domestic abuse can take lots of different forms, and it doesn't always involve physical violence.
+Read on to find out more about some of the other forms that domestic abuse can take.

 - isolating the victim from sources of support including family and friends